caiks/TBOT01/README.md

 ```
 `sensor_pose` records the odometry, `sensor_scan` records the lidar, and `action_linear` and `action_angular` records the motor action.
 In this case the records are written to `data.bin` every 250 milliseconds.

 Run `TBOT01` for around 1 minute.
 Stop it by killing the controller to close the records file, and then by pressing pause in Gazebo to pause the simulation.
 If the turtlebot did not collide with the letterbox it should have completely left the grounds of the house.
-Let us examine the records generated.
-Note that because there are separate non-ROS and ROS builds, we will have to copy files from  `~/turtlebot3_ws/src/TBOT01_ws` to `~/TBOT01_ws`.
-In the non-ROS build, run
+Let us examine the records generated,
 ```
-cd ~/TBOT01_ws
-cp ~/turtlebot3_ws/src/TBOT01_ws/data.bin .
 ./main stats data

 ```